dhruvv7/print_triangle/README.md

-# print_triangle
-First repo in git, to create a python app for printing triangles on screen
+This project is to develop a python programme for printing triangle shape on screen.

+The shape and size will vary as per inputs.

+More details in the python file